MalevichAI/malevich/README.md

 ---

-Malevich is an innovative platform for building, iterating and deploying AI-driven products:
+Malevich is a platform for building, iterating and deploying AI-driven products:

-- A rich set of pre-built components greatly shortens the gap between an idea and a first run.
+- Vast library of pre-built components shortens the gap between the system design and first run
-- You are not limited to our components: easily implement and integrate your own codebase.
+- You are not limited to our components: easily implement and integrate your own codebase
-- Deploying on GPU in a matter of setting one parameter.
+- Deploying on GPU with 1 line of code

 # Getting Started

-Malevich offers a Python package that help you to build your apps and flows.
-Dive deep into our [documentation](https://docs.malevich.ai) and explore the enormous possibilities.
-Let's walkthrough how you can create mesmerizing products with simple lines of code.
+Malevich is a Python package that help you to build your components and product flows.
+Dive deeper into our [documentation here](https://docs.malevich.ai).
+Let's walkthrough how you can create an AI-based product with couple lines of code.

 ## Installation

-To install Malevich, you should have Python 3.11+ and `pip` package manager installed.
+To install Malevich, you should have Python 3.10 and `pip` package manager installed.
 Run the following command to install our package:

 ```bash
 python3 -m pip install malevich